 No. An RHC can be in a stand-alone building, a part of another building or a mobile unit.

 RHCs are required to be staffed by at least one nurse practitioner (NP) or physician assistant (PA) or certified nurse midwife (CNM).
 The NP, PA, or CNM must be on-site to see patients at least 50% of the time the clinic is open.
 A physician (MD or DO) must supervise the midlevel practitioner in a manner consistent with state and federal law.
 There is no specific FTE percentage or employed/contracted agreement required for physicians in an RHC, the RHC can contract with the CAH physicians.
 The physicians do not have to be employed by the RHC, they can provide services under contract to the RHC.
-However, there is a minimum federal RHC requirement that the medical director be present at least once every two weeks to assure quality of care and see patients, if necessary.
+There is a minimum federal RHC requirement that the medical director be present at least once every two weeks to assure quality of care and see patients, if necessary.
 However, a new RHC policy will take effect on July 1, 2014.
 The new RHC policy will amend the RHC regulations to permit RHCs to contract with PAs and NPs via an independent contractor relationship, as long as one PA or NP working in the RHC is an employee of the clinic (i.e., w-2 employment).

 Currently, the requirement for quality improvement is to conduct an annual program evaluation to include volume and type, and review both current and closed charts.
 Until a rule is published, CMS has stated that if a formal QAPI program is in place this will meet the requirement for annual program evaluation.
 For more information about quality improvement for RHCs, please see the Office of Rural Health Policy's Rural Health Clinics Technical Assistance Conference Call Series website.